celiason/fantasy-football-chat/readme.md

 ## Introduction

+I've been in a fantasy football league for 15 odds years now.
+I care a lot about the league and the people in it.
+We've been through a lot together.

+Something I've noticed is that engagement ebbs and flows.
+We've had a total of 19 friends in the league, but a few dropped out after only a season or two.
+I always wondered if having a way to quickly access insights from historical data would be a way to increase league engagement.

+thought it would be interesting to have a way to access our league history quickly and easily.

 idea is to develop a fantasy football app
 AI powered? haha. maybe.
 add rankings integration from whatever sources you want (fantasy pros, etc.)